Charlie Llewellyn: Early years

-His impressive form with the ball continued the following season, with Llewellyn taking 170 wickets at an average of 18.61 from 26 matches.
+His impressive bowling form continued the following season, with Llewellyn taking 170 wickets at an average of 18.61 from 26 matches.
 In the County Championship, he took 94 wickets at an average of 17.67; his tally of wickets was 56 more than Hampshire's next highest wicket-taker, Hesketh Hesketh-Prichard.
 He spent the early part of the season playing for W. G. Grace's London County, for whom he took his career-best bowling figures of 9 for 55 against Cambridge University at Crystal Palace, which included three wickets in four balls.
-Despite his efforts with the ball, London County lost the match by 5 wickets.
+Despite his bowling efforts, London County lost the match by 5 wickets.
 Llewellyn scored 832 first-class runs at an average of 21.33 in 1902, recording one century (109 runs) against Derbyshire in the County Championship in August.
 Such was his form in 1902, that he was selected in Englands fourteen-man squad for the First Test of the 1902 Ashes Series against Australia at Edgbaston, but did not make the starting eleven.
 His inclusion was controversial to the Australians, with Warwick Armstrong allegedly questioning if Australia were playing England or South Africa.
 Toward the end of the Australians tour, he played against them for the Players at Harrogate; as a paid professional he was eligible to represent the Players, in contrast to unpaid amateurs who played for the Gentlemen.